wisonye/zig-tutorial-by-examples/README.md

 and valuable blogs/youtube/articles, just in case you want to know more about that topic.

-I'm working on some machine learning project with `Zip` at this moment,  I will update this tutorial from time to time, hope it helps:)
+I'm working on some machine learning project with `zig` at this moment,  I will update this tutorial from time to time, hope it helps:)

 </br>